lukehwalton/bc23-firstRepo/README.md

 git pull -> downloads from the remote repository, but might cause conflicts

-This is a local edit
+This is an online edit